Two of the most popular web-based financial service providers available are Personal Capital and Mint.

-Custom tips and savings.
 Mint analyzes your accounts and then makes recommendations that will save you money based on your lifestyle and goals.
 In fact, they have an entire page dedicated to saving you money on credit cards (in the “Find Savings” tab at the top of the main page).

 But since they analyze all of your financial accounts, they may also be able to find and recommend banks and investments where you can earn higher returns, the lowest insurance rates, plus more attractive cash back offers from credit cards.

-Establishing goals.
 You can create goals within the Mint application.
 This can include saving money for specific purposes (college, retirement, vacation, etc.), paying off debt, or paying off your mortgage.

-Mint Alerts.
 By signing up for alerts, you will be notified by email or by smartphone when there are significant changes in your finances.
 Alerts will be sent when there is a large purchase, an upcoming bill payment, late fees, loan rate changes, and when you may be in danger of going over your budget.

-Mint mobile app.
 The full Mint suite is also available on the Mint mobile app.
 This will provide you with all of the information and services that are on the website while you are on the go.
 Check into your finances anytime, anywhere.
 The mobile app works with Apple iPhone and iPad, and Google’s Android.
 And like Mint itself, all mobile apps are free.

 Mint offers credit monitoring, and no credit card is required to participate.
 This makes it a truly free credit monitoring service.
 You can get your credit score in as little as two minutes, enjoy daily monitoring, and get credit alerts when Equifax (one of the three major credit bureaus) receive new information from your creditors.
 The service even shows you the factors that are impacting your credit score, and how to use them to improve your score.

-Investing with Mint.
+Investing With Mint.

 Mint doesn't actually manage your investments, but as an aggregator, they provide a complete picture of your investment portfolio, including charts and graphs.
 They do provide advice, tips and tools to help you better manage your investments, based on your own investment style.
 For example, Mint can provide an analysis of your retirement accounts and brokerage accounts to let you know about investment fees that may be buried in places you can't see them.
 They'll make you aware of these fees and suggest possible workarounds.